-Per AHS Academic policies, students must complete all required courses with a grade of C or better prior to progression to clinical instruction and practice.
-Courses with clinical components must be completed with a satisfactory grade.
+Per AHS Academic policies, students must complete all required courses graded via a letter grade with a grade of C or better prior to progression to clinical instruction and practice.
+Students must earn a "Satisfactory" grade on all course graded on a "Satisfactory/Unsatisfactory" basis.